girder/girder/docs/dev-installation.rst

     vagrant ssh

-This takes you inside of the VM.
+This takes you inside the VM.
 From here, you might want to restart the server:

 .. code-block:: bash

     sudo service girder restart

-rebuild the web client:
+To rebuild the web client:

 .. code-block:: bash